jcbalcita/i-love-blocks/README.md

 - Moveable character that can fire objects

-- [ ] Start screen and mute/unmute buttons
+- [ x] Start screen and mute/unmute buttons
-- [ ] Mute/unmute buttons
+- [ x] Mute/unmute buttons
-- [ ] Rendered blocks that the player can destroy on the screen
+- [ x] Rendered blocks that the player can destroy on the screen
-- [ ] Additional blocks that are rendered after blocks are destroyed
+- [ x] Additional blocks that are rendered after blocks are destroyed
-- [ ] A 'Game Over' message if the player allows blocks to reach the bottom of the screen
+- [ x] A 'Game Over' message if the player allows blocks to reach the bottom of the screen

 ### Architecture and Technologies